Creativity is rooted deep in the life of Charlotte Culot.

 What do you enjoy most about life as an artist?

 Freedom!
-The ability to express oneself freely, and the blessing of being able to share it with a community of connaisseurs and art lovers.
+The ability to express oneself freely, and the blessing of being able to share it with a community of connoisseurs and art lovers.

 Was there a moment that led you to explore woven artistry?

 I’ve always appreciated the work of Ukrainian artist Sonia Delaunay.
 She is such an artist!
 Her tapestries, rugs and everything she does is so modern - what a colourist!
-Russian painter Serge Poliakoff is also one of my favorite artists, he has also produced rugs.
-American Lebanese artist Etel Adnan, poet, writer and painter, also has created some beautiful tapesties, they are my favourite.
+Russian painter Serge Poliakoff is also one of my favourite artists, he has also produced rugs.
+American Lebanese artist Etel Adnan, poet, writer and painter, also has created some beautiful tapestries, they are my favourite.

 You’ve quoted modernist designers Charlotte Perriand and Le Corbusier in your list of inspirations, what is it about their work that calls to you?

 I made the decision to start working on my rug collection RHIZOMES© after I saw a beautiful hand-woven tapestry of Le Corbusier in the art and winery foundation ‘Chateau Lacoste’ nearby Aix-en Provence.
 This tapestry was hanging in the hallway of the main building, designed by Japanese architect Tadao Ando.
 This piece had been woven by well-known weaving family ‘Pinton’ in their ateliers in Aubusson, Bourgogne, in 1953.
 I was totally taken by the beauty of this art piece.
 Charlotte Perriand is one of my favourite female icons.
 I love everything she created and her sources of inspirations - nature, mountains, Japan and the sentiment of less is more.
 Also if there is someone who ignited my mind, it is the American female artist Georgia O Keeffe.
 I’m mad about her aesthetic in all ways.